 The 'A+' rating on the FNFA reflects our view of the authority's high levels of capital, prudent structural mechanisms, and strong risk management.
-In our view, these strengths enhance asset quality despite the FNFA's operations in a sector that has an evolving institutional framework and its shorter track record of operations compared with that of other rated public sector funding agencies.
-This, in turn, has led to low profitability that has caused the authority to depend on the federal government for ongoing support, including through operational funding and capital transfers.
+In our view, these strengths enhance asset quality despite the FNFA operating in a sector that has an evolving institutional framework and its shorter track record of operations compared with that of other rated public-sector funding agencies.
+At the same time, the FNFA's low profitability has caused the authority to depend on the federal government for ongoing support, including operational funding and capital transfers.
 These factors underpin the 'a' SACP on the authority.

 The ratings further reflect our belief that the FNFA benefits from a moderately high likelihood of receiving extraordinary support from the federal government, resulting in a one-notch uplift to the SACP for the final 'A+' rating.
 We believe the authority has a strong link with the federal government, which the government's funding support for its operations demonstrates.
 We also believe the FNFA plays an important role for the government via its statutory mandate and public policy role to facilitate access to capital by First Nations.
-Also supporting our assessment of the authority's important role is the political visibility of First Nations' issues generally, and the considerable need for capital on First Nations' land.
+Also supporting our assessment of the authority's important role is the political visibility of First Nations' issues generally, and the considerable need for capital in First Nations' communities.